 Amanda’s vision for Army’s Legacy is three-fold: to save dogs at risk, to educate and provide resources for the public, owners, and other rescues, and to build a true dog sanctuary in Connecticut.
 She envisions a place where dogs for whom all avenues have been exhausted, who have nobody and nowhere to go, are on hospice, or are simply unwanted, can live out their lives in safety, comfort, health, and peace, never alone.

 Amanda’s family continue to support, assist and admire her through her journeys.
 Her beautiful children, Cody and Ava, and wonderful step-sons, Mason and Brandon, bring Amanda joy and gratitude every single day.
-She is also the proud dog mom to four amazing rescued fur-babies – Carmel, Stanley, Navy and Darcy.
+She is also the proud dog mom to six amazing rescued fur-babies – Carmel, Stanley, Navy, Darcy, Meadow and Tesha.

 Amanda honors her dear Rottweiler, Army, who passed of cancer in 2018, with Army’s Legacy… a movement, a journey, a force as great as the love he shared with all!